ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa5/index.md

   characters.
 Test that the method returns the right number of elements without any errors.
-- Implement a (really) incorrect version of `Partitioner`, that makes no changes at all to the underlying array in its `sortByPrice` method.
+- Implement a (really) incorrect version of `Partitioner`, that makes no changes at all to the underlying array in its `partition` method.
 Implement a _good_ version of `Partitioner` as well (you can take the one from class/discussion), adapted to work as a `Partitioner`.
 - Try putting together a first version of `findCounterExample`.
 It could create